 - 1/4 cup minced fresh cilantro

 - 8 corn tortillas (6 inches)

 - 1 cup (4 ounces) shredded Monterey Jack cheese

 - Combine the oregano, salt, pepper and cayenne; rub over roast.
 Place fat side up on a rack in a shallow roasting pan.
-Bake, uncovered, at 325° for 2 hours or until a meat thermometer reads 160°.
+Bake, uncovered, at 325° for 2 hours or until a thermometer reads 160°.

 - In a large skillet, saute onions in 2 tablespoons oil until tender.
 Add garlic; cook 1 minute longer.
 Add the green pepper, salsa, corn, beans, paprika, pepper flakes and hot pepper sauce.
 Bring to a boil.
 Reduce heat; cover and simmer for 15-20 minutes, stirring occasionally.
 Stir in the cilantro; keep warm.